How to name your data room files so visitors don't lose their minds

 Most of your data room will be PDFs.
 A few things specific to electronic documents worth knowing:

-Always save final documents as PDFs, not editable formats like .docx or .pptx - unless the investor needs to edit something.
+Always save final documents as PDFs, not editable formats like .docx or .pptx, unless the visitor needs to edit something.
 PDFs preserve formatting, can't be accidentally modified, and are easier to track via tools like Ellty.

 When naming PDFs from legal agreements, include the signing date if the document is fully executed: 2023-06_employment-agreement-cto-signed.pdf.
 This makes it immediately clear whether you're looking at a draft or an executed document.